masesgroup/JNet/src/documentation/articles/usage.md

 	</PropertyGroup>
 ```

-3. Use the `dotnet` app host as reported in https://github.com/masesgroup/JCOBridgePublic/issues/7#issuecomment-2550031946 with a syntax like:
+3. Use the `dotnet` app host, as reported in https://github.com/masesgroup/JCOBridgePublic/issues/7#issuecomment-2550031946, with a syntax like:

 ```sh
 	dotnet MyApplication.dll